 Rachel's Miracle

-Don't let anyone take away your miracle
+don't let anyone take away your miracle

 Rachel's Story

-BUT...with everything appearing so bleak we still had hope through prayer!
+BUT . . . with everything appearing so bleak we still had hope through prayer!
 Our parish priest was called in at 2:00 AM to perform the Anointing of the Sick (Last Rites) and prayers were being heard from a waiting room filled with literally hundreds of Rachel's family and friends.
-Countless prayers were also being heard from not just around the community but from around the country and even around the world.
-Then something wonderful happened later that night...Rachel squeezed our hands!
-Rachel not only survived the gunshot wound but made and continues to make a miraculous recovery.
+Countless prayers were also being heard from not just our community but from all over the country and even around the world.
+Then something wonderful happened later that night . . .
+Rachel squeezed our hands!

-Rachel spent three weeks at The Ohio State Medical Center and ten weeks at Columbus Children's Hospital for physical, occupational, therapeutic and speech therapy.
+Rachel spent three weeks at The Ohio State University Medical Center and ten weeks at Nationwide Columbus Children's Hospital Rehabilitation for physical, occupational, therapeutic and speech therapy.
 One month after the shooting she attended homecoming where she was crowned queen.
 In two months she walked across the field and cheered on Senior Night.
 She also attended her school's Winter Dance, Valentine Dance and Senior Prom.
 The big event was graduating with her class where she walked across the stage and received her diploma to a standing ovation.

 Even under these tragic and extraordinary circumstances, Rachel's spirit continues to shine.
 She remains an inspiration to many due to her strong faith, strength and courage.
 PRAISE GOD!

-Please remember Rachel in your prayers!
+Please Remember Rachel in Your Prayers!

 Visitors